 In setting the Performance Cap Rate that we use in calculating the Segment Maturity Value or Annual Lock Anniversary Starting and Ending Amounts for Annual Lock Segments, we assume that you are going to hold a Segment until the Segment Maturity Date.
 However, you have the right under the contract to access amounts in the Segments before the Segment Maturity Date under certain circumstances.
 Therefore, we calculate a Segment Interim Value on each business day, which is also a Segment Business Day, between the Segment Start Date and the Segment Maturity Date.
+Please note that all Annual Lock Segments and Choice Segments have a 5-year Segment Duration.
 The method we use to calculate the Segment Interim Value is different than the method we use to calculate the value of the Segment on the Segment Maturity Date.
 Prior to the Segment Maturity Date, we use the Segment Interim Value to calculate (1) your account value; (2) the amount your beneficiary would receive as a death benefit; (3) the amount you would receive if you make a withdrawal from a Segment; (4) the amount you would receive if you surrender your contract; or (5) the amount you would receive if you cancel your contract and return it to us for a refund within your state's "free look" period (unless your state requires that we refund the full amount of your contribution upon cancellation).

 The Segment Interim Value is calculated based on a formula that provides a treatment for an early distribution that is designed to be consistent with how distributions at the end of a Segment are treated.
-Appendix III sets forth the calculation formula as well as numerous hypothetical examples.
+Appendix "Segment Interim Value" sets forth the calculation formula as well as numerous hypothetical examples.
 The formula is calculated by adding the fair value of three components.
 These components provide us with a market value estimate of the risk of loss and the possibility of gain at the end of a Segment.
 These components are used to calculate the Segment Interim Value.
 The three components are: